Ceciceciceci/frontendquestions/README.md

 * What are the advantages/disadvantages of using CSS preprocessors?
   * Describe what you like and dislike about the CSS preprocessors you have used.
   > - advantages: It's good to compile a whole bunch of CSS files into one to only serve one css file.
 Keeps the rest of the CSS code nice and clean and modularized.
+    - Easy to write nested selectors.
+    - Variables for consistent theming.
+Can share theme files across different projects.
+    - Mixins to generate repeated CSS.
+    - Splitting your code into multiple files.
+CSS files can be split up too but doing so will require a HTTP request to download each CSS file.

-  > - disadvantages: you have to make sure after compiling that not all the css files contain certain codes that are repeated through out multiple css files. keep it clean and categorize by selector.
+  > - disadvantages: you have to make sure after compiling that not all the css files contain certain codes that are repeated through out multiple css files.
+You might also spend more time recompiling.

 * How would you implement a web design comp that uses non-standard fonts?
+  > - Can use @font-face css keyword  OR
   > - import otfs on the mac. or grab the woff files and put that in the project.
 That way the resource is there when needed than depending on a font file cdn to do it like google fonts.
 Never know when the link might change or get updated.
 But I would also ask the person who designed the comp to choose a secondary font that is available on most browsers to add on to the font family if shall the font files cannot be grabbed or served somehow.

 * Explain how a browser determines what elements match a CSS selector.